bienxhuy/cooking-assistant/README.md

 Tool call
 ![func-1](images/func-1.png)

-When model retrive a list of category, another tool call is made to find a list of meal
+When model retrive a list of category, another tool call is made to find a list of meal in the chosen category
 ![func-2](images/func-2.png)

 This is the moment when model have data for meal, now it will made another tool call to fetch that meal detail